 Villages in Lake District

-Lake District is a picturesque mountainous area at the North of England, belonging to the National Park.
-It’s distance to London is around 400 km.
-Lake District is announced as UNESCO World Heritage site in 2017. consisting of soft mountains called fells, more than 16 lakes and some glacial lakes.
+The Lake District is a picturesque mountainous area in the north of England, belonging to a National Park.
+Its distance to London is around 400 km.
+The Lake District has been announced as a UNESCO World Heritage site in 2017. consisting of soft mountains called fells, more than 16 lakes and some glacial lakes.

-Grasmere village is known at home of the poet William Wordsworth, picturesque place in the valley of the homonymous lake.
-Romantically set on the river Rothay which flows into the lake Grasmere is a popular touristic place.
+Grasmere village is known as the home of the poet William Wordsworth, a picturesque place in the valley of the homonymous lake.
+Romantically set on the river Rothay, which flows into the lake, Grasmere is a popular touristic place.
 It was inhabitated by many other artists and poets who were inspired by its enchanting spirit.

-Coniston is a lovely village known by its recreational and walking paths.
-Its position at the fell named Old Man of Coniston makes it a popular outdoor spot.
-Many caffe bars and restaurants around the lake Coniston offer the relaxing place.
+Coniston is a lovely village known for its recreational and walking paths.
+Its position on the fell named Old Man of Coniston makes it a popular outdoor spot.
+Many cafes, bars, and restaurants around Lake Coniston offer a relaxing place.
 In 1999.
 Coniston got the national award as the „village of the year“.

-Setled in the area of Outstanding Natural Beauty Blakeney is a beautiful coastal village.
+Set in the area of Outstanding Natural Beauty, Blakeney is a beautiful coastal village.
 Once a medieval commercial port, now a lovely place full of nature resorts.

-Located in the charming Cotswold this is a pretty secluded village.
-River Crane flowing through the centre covers with relaxedness, once it was pretty a large town.
+Located in the charming Cotswold, this is a pretty secluded village.
+The River Crane flowing through the centre covers it with relaxedness, once it was a pretty large town.

 This popular village is home to cheddar cheese where rolling hills just invite.
 Cheddar Gorge Hike is the largest gorge in UK fabulously painting the village.